 Yes, we assume your control system talks to 0-10V low voltage dimming wires as most control systems do.

 I Have Patients with Severe UV Allergies.
 Do Your LED Lights Give Off Any UV Rays?

 They do not.
 LED lights do not produce the UV or IR spectrums (some do, but they are specifically designed to do so).

 Are There Any Special Considerations When Installing Lighting in a Hospital?

-Any qualified electrician that’s familiar with installing light fixtures in a hospital will not have any problem using our lights.
+Any qualified electrician familiar with installing fixtures in a hospital will have no issue with our lights..
 They install easily and every fixture comes complete with installation instructions.

 What Can I Do to Avoid the Build Up of Germs on My Hospital Lighting Fixtures?

-Like any surface in a hospital, the light surface should also be cleaned regularly to avoid the build up of germs.
+Like any surface in a hospital, you should clean the light surface to avoid the build up of germs.